 13. Any matters arising for which no provision has been made in the forgoing rules shall be brought before the Management Committee whose decision shall be final.

 14. All clubs shall allow their green to be used by the league for official purposes unless there are any extenuating circumstances.

-15. Any complaint against an individual or team must be made in writing to the League Secretary within seven days of the event by members of the Club if any individual or the Club concerned, together with a fee of £10.00 setting out precisely the reasons for the complaint.
+15. Any complaint against an individual or team must be made in writing by Club Secretary to the League Secretary within seven days of the event taking place, together with a fee of £10.00 setting out precisely the reasons for the complaint.
 The matter will then be considered by the Management Committee who shall call any evidence they may require before giving their decision.
 The fee will be returned if the complaint is upheld.
 Any individual or Club aggrieved by the Management Committee decision have the right to appeal to the relevant County body.The minimum fine for players found guilty of abusive/violent behaviour or similar is suspension for two weeks and £10.00 fine.